magepow/magento-2-testimonial/README.md

 # magento2-testimonial
-Testimonial magento 2 extension helps you to show testimonials listing on your website.
+Testimonial magento 2 extension helps you to show list of testimonials on your website.
+All your vistors will know what others think about your website.

-Before you continue, ensure you meet the following requirements:

-  * You have installed magento2
-  * You should use a Linux or Mac OS machine.
-Windows is not currently supported.
-  Install magento2-testimonial extension

 ## Step 1 : Download magento2-testimonial extension